Hentioe/mikack/README.md

-# libmanga
+# manga-rs

-New universal cross-platform manga library
+New universal cross-platform manga library, documentation has not been written (WIP).